TsienJin/SC1015-Project/README.md

     - 1 - medium low --> 1 - mild
     - 2 - medium, 3 - medium high --> 2 - moderate
     - 4 - high --> 3 - severe
+- Both above are done in ("Human Stress Detection in and through Sleep" EDA.ipynb)
-- We also labeled the "Stress Analysis" dataset, from text to numeric values
+- We also labeled the "Stress Analysis" dataset, from text to numeric values (in ML/Classification.ipynb)
     - "No": 0
     - "Mild": 1
     - "Moderate": 2